-Uninsured/Under-insured Motorist Protection (UM)
+Uninsured/Underinsured Motorist Protection (UM)

 How much can I get?
 You determine the amount of coverage you want.
 That is, California does not require drivers to purchase this coverage, and the amount of insurance available for such claims is determined by you in any pre-existing contract of insurance between you and your insurance company.
-So, for example, if you opted to purchase uninsured benefits in the amount $15,000, and you sustain an injury caused by an uninsured driver, you can collect only up to $15,000 from your own insurance company to pay for damages.
+So, for example, if you opted to purchase uninsured benefits for $15,000, and you sustain an injury caused by an uninsured driver, you can collect only up to $15,000 from your own insurance company to pay for damages.
 That is, whether your medical bills are $15,000 or $1,000,000, you will only be entitled to collect $15,000 from your insurance company under your uninsured policy.
 We recommend you minimally carry $100,000 per individual/$300,000 per incident in coverage.
 In many cases, if you can afford it, you should obtain even higher coverage.

 How do I file my claims under uninsured benefits?
 The claim must be submitted to your own insurance company, see Insurance Code Section 11580, et cetera.
-Just as in claims against at-fault parties, there are time limits in which you must file suit if making a formal claim.Under-insured Motorist Coverage
+Just as in claims against at-fault parties, there are time limits in which you must file suit if making a formal claim.Underinsured Motorist Coverage

 The claim must be submitted to your own insurance company within two years and in compliance with Insurance Code Section 11580.

-Other sources exist to pay for your medical expenses, prior to settlement a personal injury claim.
-You may be eligible under certain state and federal programs.The major sources are explored below:➤ Medi-Cal.
-If you are eligible to receive Medicaid benefits, Medi-Cal will pay for your treatment pursuant to its guidelines.
+Other sources exist to pay for your medical expenses before settling a personal injury claim.
+You may be eligible under certain state and federal programs.

-Important to note: If you are successful in obtaining a settlement or verdict from the negligent party, you may have to pay Medi-Cal back minus some credit for attorneys’ fees and costs.
+- Medi-Cal: If you are eligible to receive Medicaid benefits, Medi-Cal will pay for your treatment under its guidelines.
+If you successfully obtain a settlement or verdict from the negligent party, you may have to pay Medi-Cal back minus some credit for attorneys’ fees and costs.
 It is vital that your attorney is aware and understands the law and case decisions that regulate exactly what amount you are required to pay back to Medi-Cal.
-If your attorney isn’t up on the latest developments, it can cost you!➤ Medi-Care.
-If you are a Medicare recipient, Medicare will pay for your medical expenses according to the Medicare rules and regulations.
+If your attorney isn’t up on the latest developments, it can cost you!

-Important to note: If you are successful in obtaining a settlement or verdict from the negligent person, you will have to pay Medi-Care back minus credit for attorneys’ fees and costs.
+- Medi-Care: If you are a Medicare recipient, Medicare will pay for your medical expenses according to the Medicare rules and regulations.
+If you successfully obtain a settlement or verdict from the negligent person, you will have to pay Medi-Care back minus credit for attorneys’ fees and costs.
+If your attorney isn’t up on the latest developments, it can cost you!
 Again, just like with Medi-Cal, it is vital that your attorney is aware and understands the law and case decisions that regulate exactly what amount you are required to pay back to Medi-Care.
-If your attorney isn’t up on the latest developments, it can cost you!Return to Auto Accident FAQs